pal/mac-setup-script/SETUP.md

 ## Non-functional requirements

 - Prefer installation from Mac App Store, second choice Homebrew
-- Use English UI
 - Ensure the order of installation takes dependencies into account (e.g. install Xcode first, then git, then Homebrew etc)
 - Ensure the setup script is idempotent and can be run multiple times without causing issues
 - Ensure the setup script is robust and that errors are handled gracefully and reported
-- Ensure there's a simple way to run the setup script from a brand new Mac, having to do as little as possible to get it working
+- Ensure there's a simple way to run the setup script from a brand new Mac, having to do as little as possible to get it working, ideally not evenhaving to download the repo
+- Make the solution as simple as possible, with as few moving parts as possible and be able to run on most machines.
+- Prefer bash as scripting language and prefer keeping everything in one file.
+- Require all user interaction (such as `sudo`) to be done up-front if possible.

 ## Prerequisites